 Change Management Process

-Anytime an organization needs to adapt or evolve in some way, a change management process (“CMP”) is in order.
-This process requires a whole host of skills, from preparing employees to managing cross-department cooperation to measuring success.
+Anytime an organization needs to adapt or evolve in some way, a change management process is in order.
+This process requires a whole host of skills, from preparing employees to managing cross-department cooperation to measuring achievements.
 Ultimately, the success of any change management process depends on how well-organized the plan is–and that boils down to the skill levels of everyone involved.

 What Is a Change Management Process?